thiwaK/explore-python/README.md

 ### `Naming Conventions`

-- [ ] Class names should use the TitleCase convention.
+- [ ] Class names should use the Title Case convention.
 All other identifiers start with a lowercase letter.

   `Class Persion`    `Class NetworkManager`